amirnajmi/contact/Readme.md

 in this situation you should change mongodb connection string. you can do that by changing configs from **application.properties**

 # Test APIs
-For testing apis there is swagger-ui that will be available throw this address:
+For testing apis there is swagger-ui that will be available through this address:
 > http://localhost:8085/swagger-ui.html